 };

-Action Factory Functions: Cedar provides special factory functions for action responses:
+SetState Factory Functions: Cedar provides special factory functions for setState responses:

 'counter', // StateKey